 Download one of my guidebooks to Nepal

-Liked this page?
-You'll love my guidebooks to Nepal!
-I cover Kathmandu city, Bhaktapur, Patan, Chitwan and many more places with well researched information, photographs and travel tested walking tours.
+Loved this page?
+You'll love my comprehensive guidebooks to Nepal even more!
+I cover Kathmandu city, Bhaktapur, Patan, Chitwan, trekking, and much more with thoroughly researched information, stunning photographs, and travel-tested experience.

 ![]() |